 - Old Mormon barns can be found here that are nestled up at the base of the mountains with an incredible backdrop.
 We heard that sunset and sunrise here were incredible, but just went when it was convenient along the day.

 To be completely honest, we pulled over probably 50x throughout our drive this day.
 Whether it was to get out of the car and either see amazing views or a family of bears, be prepared to pull over at a moment’s notice.

-- Arrive to String Lake parking lot at 7:30am
+- Arrive to either the Jenny Lake or String Lake parking lot at 7:30am

-- Hike around the lake from String Lake to the Jenny Lake ferry arrival spot
+- Parking at String Lake will have you hiking to the Jenny Lake ferry arrival spot

 - Hike up to Inspiration Point.
 You can choose to go to either Inspiration Point or Hidden Falls, because the trail forks out here.
 There’s definitely opportunity to do both, we just kept on going from Inspiration Point and ended up being too tired to circle back up to Hidden Falls.